PedroCunhaLopes/PedroCunhaLopes/README.md

 💼 Professional Opportunities

-At the moment, as I'm finishing my degree, I'm looking for an internship opportunity to develop skills and continous learning.
+At the moment, as I'm finishing my degree, I'm looking for an internship opportunity to develop skills and continous learning new languages and more.

 <h3 align="left">Contacts:</h3>
 <p align="left">